7 in stock

 Native Range: Eastern & Central North America

-Qualities: Attractive to pollinators, Host plant, Wildlife resource
+Qualities: Attractive to pollinators, Host plant, Wildlife resource, NC Native

 Local Delivery Options